 - The blockchain doesn’t have a block limit and is dynamically scalable.

 - Even when the Monero supply runs out there will be a continuous 0.3 XMR/min supply to incentivize the miners.

 - It is selectively transparent.
 Anyone can make their transactions visible to their person of choice eg. an auditor by giving them their private view key.
 This also makes Monero auditable

 - Has a very capable and strong developmental team leading the charge.

 - Even though Monero was made ASIC resistant to prevent centralization, ~43% of hashrate of Monero is owned by 3 mining pools:

 Image Courtesy: Monero Hash.

-There is not much wallet compatibility for Monero.
-In fact, there are no hardware wallets compatible with Monero (as of writing).
+- There is not much digital currency wallet compatibility for Monero.

-Because it is not a bitcoin based coin, Monero has faced difficult issues in the sense that it is harder to add things to it.
+- Because it is not a bitcoin-based cryptocurrency, Monero has faced difficult issues in the sense that it is harder to add things to it.